Shinkrbs/Shinkrbs/README.md

 Iskolar ni Mama
 ---------------

 Hello, I'm Kerby, a computer science student at Visayas State University.
 I'm passionate about programming and eager to learn more about it.
 I use GitHub to keep track of my coding progress.
-Wish me luck on my coding journey! 🌱
+Sana di ako mamatay! 🌱

 *   ✉️  You can contact me at [kerbydolamoscs@gmail.com](mailto:kerbydolamoscs@gmail.com)
 *   🧠  I'm learning C Language and GD Script